F-35 Lightning II

 The ArmedState resource was added to the buttons and toggles in the Controls Widget Set and is set to -1 be default to deactivate the Control key feature.
 To enable it, set the ArmedState resource to 0.

-A custom default font table can now be
+A custom default font table can

-specified globally by using the GlgDefaultFontTableFile global
+now be specified globally by using the GlgDefaultFontTableFile

-configuration resource (or the GLG_DEFAULT_FONT_TABLE_FILE
+global configuration resource (or the GLG_DEFAULT_FONT_TABLE_FILE environment

-set in the GLG configuration file.
+GLG configuration file.